FlexMeasures/flexmeasures/documentation/tut/posting_data.rst

 The sensor type is part of the unique entity address for each sensor, together with the sensor's latitude and longitude.

 This "PostWeatherDataRequest" message posts temperature forecasts for 15-minute intervals between 3.00pm and 4.30pm for a weather sensor located at latitude 33.4843866 and longitude 126.477859.
-TODO: which is in Korea's timezone, see see iso datetimes.
+This sensor is located in Korea's timezone ― we also reflect that in the datetimes.
-The forecasts were made at noon.
+The forecasts were made at noon, as the ``prior`` field indicates.

 .. code-block:: json